YexuanXiao/PlayerWinRT/README.md

 PlayerWinRT is an open source local music player intended for the modern Windows experience.

-PlayerWinRT is developed using WinUI 3, C++/WinRT and C++ 23.
+PlayerWinRT is being developed using WinUI 3, C++/WinRT and C++ 23.

 The project is currently in early stage.

 ## Contributing

-All kinds of contributions will be appreciated.
+All contributions will be appreciated.
 All suggestions, pull requests and issues are welcome.

 If you want to contribute your own code, you can simply submit a plain pull request explaining you changes.
 For bigger and complex contributions it would be nice if you could open an issue before starting to work on it.